usenocturne/nocturne/README.md

 ```

-As an FYI, your mileage may vary greately here.
+As an FYI, your mileage may vary greatly here.
 You may need to configure the Windows Firewall to allow this traffic depending on your environment.

 </details>